Todd Maddison

 A few years ago our local utility (Sempra Energy) had some issues with decommissioning a nuclear power plant (the San Onofre Nuclear Generating Station, called SONGS).
-There were problems with the plant, culminating in a need to replace the steam generators, which was done in a way that resulted in defective cooling tubing being installed (at a cost of $680 million.)
+There were problems with the plant, culminating in a need to replace the steam generators.
+This was done, replacing them at a cost of $680 million.

 https://www.sandiegouniontribune.com/news/watchdog/sdut-san-onofre-anniversary-2016jan30-htmlstory.html